tcr/8bit-demos/nes/stableframe/README.md

 This demo shows mid-frame IRQs to create 32 colored rows, each four scanlines apart, without using a mapper.
 Each row modifies the color emphasis bits as well as scroll.
 This demo has been tested in FCEUX, Mesen, and a front-loader NES (USA/NTSC).
+Instructions:

+1. Press A to start mid-frame interrupts.
+2. Press left and right buttons to shift the sync (for debugging).
+3. Press B to reset the game.

 This code should be able to be adapted for your game.
 It was motivated for use in the [NESDev Compo 2022](https://itch.io/jam/nesdev-2022), as the "Games" category doesn't allow any